 A CalNet account is required to add a Key Person to Phoebe.
-To create CalNet accounts for faculty and postdocs not yet employed by the campus, please contact your department HR staff.
-See Guidance for Key Persons Not Yet Hired at UC Berkeley for more information.
+To create CalNet accounts for faculty and postdocs not yet employed by the campus, please see Guidance for Key Persons Not Yet Hired at UC Berkeley for more information.

 If you add a Key Person, you will also need to add a Key Person role (e.g., researcher, postdoc, collaborator) in the text box.